thomas-hoger/CTD-5G/src/attacks/README.md

   <em>Figure 8 : PFCP in GTP in wireshark.
 The attacker send a pfcp message in the UPF interface dedicated to the UEs.
 A response is sent back to the attacker, showing that the PFCP request has been interpreted.</em>
 </p>

+> [!NOTE]
+> Currently, we put PFCP inside the GTP layer, but since the UPF interprets the content, in theory this could work with any type of message.
+For example, one could put GTP inside GTP to target a UE (which does not work on free5GC) or HTTP/2 to simulate sending an API request coming from another NF.

 > [!WARNING]
 > This attack involves sending a message from a UE to the UPF, which requires both an available UE and an active session with a valid TEID.
 If the attack is launched without these prerequisites, the message will never reach the UPF.

-> [!INFO]
-> Currently, we put PFCP inside the GTP layer, but since the UPF interprets the content, in theory this could work with any type of message.
-For example, one could put GTP inside GTP to target a UE (which does not work on free5GC) or HTTP/2 to simulate sending an API request coming from another NF.

 ### Uplink spoofing ✅